Skip Nav Destination

 Published: 25 February 2020

-... democratization with gene editing — especially CRISPR-Cas9 — is something new.
+... of democratization with gene editing — especially CRISPR-Cas9 — is something new.
 In this paper, I draw on semi-structured interviews with gene editors, policy analysts, and communications experts as well as with critical academic and civil society experts.
 I use Science and Technology Studies and political ecology...

 Includes: Supplementary data